thaikoushik/xandr-assessment/README.md

 XANDR Assignment
 ==============================
 This project is a coding assignment for the Xandr, which hosts few endpoints for the employees.
-This project containts the following files and directories -
 ### Project Structure
     .
     ├── DockerFile              # Dockerfile contains list of commands